Wednesday, May 25, 2022

 Animation is not limited in what things it can show the way Live Action is, even TV Anime which is done on more limited of a budget was in the 80s already doing some High Fantasy and Hard Sci-Fi.
 However the aesthetics and styles of Anime constantly evolve, and with them the very tools used to animate are replaced.
 So it's really just not even possible to animate something today but make it look like it could have been animated in the 90s, the substances behind 90s Animation no longer exist, so nothing animated now can ever be Homousian with 90s Anime.

-As someone who lived through the 90s I can still sense the 90s sensibilities in these Anime in ways I can't really explain, even though at least two were updated to the present in the adaptation.
+As someone who lived through the 90s I can still sense the 90s sensibilities in these Anime in ways I can't really explain, (even though at least two seem to have been updated to the present in the adaptation).
 But that's all the more reason why their looking so standard 2019 feels off.

 It also matters that all three were works who's source materials were very influential, a lot of stuff following trends they set got animated way sooner.
 But when those of us who know try to explain that to the average contemporary seasonal Anime viewer, it's hard for them to even believe us when YU-NO looks at first glance like every other generic Isekai of 2019.